 • When queuing up for lessons do so in single file on one side of the corridor.

-Are there any Prefects?
+Are there any senior student leaders?

 They are all on duty at break times and you should always do what they ask.